oss-tsukuba/nextcloud-gfarm/README.md

 - PROTOCOL: https or http
 - GFARM_CONF_DIR: path to parent directory on host OS for the following files
      - gfarm2.conf: Gfarm configuration file
+- NEXTCLOUD_GFARM_USE_GFARM_FOR_DATADIR: use Gfarm directory as Nextcloud datadir instead of local volume.
+(1: enable, 0: disable)

 ### Required parameters when using http
 - PROTOCOL: `http` is required